deepbsd/closureFun/README.md

 Closures are complicated subject in JS.
 By no means am I an expert.
 But I keep trying to learn more.

+I've been taking a class on Udemy called _Javascript: Understanding the Weird Parts_ by Anthony Alicea.

 I came across this today in my studies:

 ```